trose/research_bilingual_dictation/pyvettermino_product_specification.md

 ## Conclusion

 PyVetTermino represents a significant opportunity to create the definitive veterinary terminology platform while supporting our core bilingual dictation system.
-The combination of open source accessibility and commercial viability positions us to capture significant market share in the veterinary software ecosystem.
+The combination of open source accessibility and commercial viability positions it as a valuable resource for the veterinary software ecosystem.

 **Key Success Factors**:
 1. **Open Source Foundation**: Build community and adoption
 2. **Professional Quality**: Ensure veterinary accuracy and relevance
 3. **Developer Experience**: Make integration easy and powerful
-4. **Business Model**: Sustainable revenue through multiple streams
-5. **Ecosystem Approach**: Build platform for third-party extensions
+4. **Ecosystem Approach**: Build platform for third-party extensions

-This product will not only support our dictation system but also create a new revenue stream and establish our position as leaders in veterinary technology innovation.
+This product will support our dictation system while establishing a comprehensive veterinary terminology resource for the broader community.